bielvidalnetkia/rma/rma_lot_autocreate/README.rst

    -  The system will generate a new stock lot using the defined sequence
    -  The lot will be linked to the RMA

+If configured, the lot will receive Expiration and Removal date (removal_date = expiration_date − N days).

 Bug Tracker
 ===========